 Non-degree apprenticeships offer a practical, staged approach to learning through experiencing the job firsthand.
 There may be some separate study at a training centre or college, but most of the coaching will be provided by the employer as work experience.
-They are an ideal choice for students that prefer learning in reallife situations and who are practical learners.
-There are short-term options which offer a useful solution for those who do not want to commit to many years of study, but still want to obtain recognized further qualifications on leaving school, whether after GCSE or sixth form.
+They are an ideal choice for students that prefer learning in real-life situations and who are practical learners.
+There are shortterm options which offer a useful solution for those who do not want to commit to many years of study, but still want to obtain recognized further qualifications on leaving school, whether after GCSE or sixth form.

 Apprenticeships are a significant investment for companies, in staff time, finance and other resources.
-Companies are keen to nurture talent because it demonstrates that they offer:

-- Investment in people (not just products or services);
+Companies are keen to nurture talent because it demonstrates that they offer investment in people (not just products or services) and personal / professional growth.

-- Long and successful career opportunities;

-- Personal and professional growth.